Left ventricular hypertrophy

 - Smoking cessation

 Blood pressure medication might also help prevent further enlargement of the left ventricle and even shrink your hypertrophic muscles.
-Your doctor might recommend:
+Your doctor might recommend medications including:

 - Angiotensin-converting enzyme (ACE) inhibitors.
 These medications widen blood vessels to lower blood pressure, improve blood flow and decrease the heart's workload.
-Examples include Captopril, Enalapril and Lisinopril.
+Examples include captopril, enalapril (Vasotec) and lisinopril (Zestril).
 Side effects might include an irritating dry cough.

 - Angiotensin II receptor blockers (ARBs).
 Medications such as losartan (Cozaar) have benefits similar to ACE inhibitors but don't cause a persistent cough.